Learning Center

 The secret to overcoming this reader obstacle is to understand that the author chose a specific text structure to correspond with his purpose.
 There is an intentional relationship between what details he includes in his writing and why he is writing.
 Consequently, it’s easiest to teach the nonfiction text structures alongside author purposes.

 Review the three broad reasons to write—to persuade, to inform, and to entertain (i.e., P.I.E.).
 Although there is only one way for authors to organize persuasive text and only one way for authors to organize narrative text, there are 5 different ways for authors to organize nonfiction text.
-To make this more clear, reveal a more specific to-inform purpose for each text structure.
+To make this more clear, reveal a more specific to-inform purpose for each type of text structure.

 1. If the author wants TO TEACH the reader how something works, then he must use a procedural step-by-step text structure.